 Historically over the past several years, spending on new factories, upgrading equipment or hiring new workers has been down.

 There were exceptions.
 General Motors Co.
 (NYSE:GMC) and CSX Corp (NYSE:CSXC) both took out loans to prop up their respective pension plans.
-The Home Depot Inc. (NYSE:HDC) and Yum Brands Inc. (NYSE:YUMD) bought back shares of stock with money those companies borrowed.
+The Home Depot Inc. (NYSE:HDC) and Yum Brands Inc. (NYSE:YUMC) bought back shares of stock with money those companies borrowed.